carverdo/dcleaner/README.md

 ## Non-directory Files
-*config.py and variants*
-primarily for DB setting;
+*config.py and variants* primarily for DB setting;
-don't forget to input the local database via the environment vars; look to `config_vars`
+don't forget to input the local database via the environment vars;
+ look to `config_vars`

 *app/init* and *run.py*
 ` __init__` for app and db creation; and these are auto-run when called by `run.py`

 *manager.py*
-  `manager.py` sets up commands for you to use cmd directly.
+ sets up commands for you to use cmd directly.

 *requirements.txt*
  see *venv*

 *procfile*
  see *heroku*

 ## Templates and static/css
-  `layout` is the template for all other templates. calls in all sorts of external fonts, bootstrap, highcharts etc. look to static/css. also calls `main_new.css` - our modifications to those imported themes. each (sub-)template extends layout and then calls its main blocks -
+`layout` is the template for all other templates.
+calls in all sorts of external fonts, bootstrap, highcharts etc.
+look to static/css.
+also calls `main_new.css` - our modifications to those imported themes.
+each (sub-)template extends layout and then calls its main blocks -
 - redder (calls input_errors); and
 - content.

 `macros` knows how to:
 - present forms (around which panels are drawn);
 - present panels; and
 - present rows (within panels).

-the `tdata.htmls` supply the data to those rows' panel header info supplied via `views.py / patex`
+the `tdata.htmls` supply the data to those rows;
+panel header info supplied via `views.py / patex`

-# PYCHARM
+# Pycharm
 ## Local Set Up
-Run / Edit Config / Defaults / Python / Command Line - so we can play with scripts after running.
+`Run / Edit Config / Defaults / Python / Command Line` -
+ so we can play with scripts after running.
-File / Settings / Project Structure / Source - set up as source directory.
+`File / Settings / Project Structure / Source` - set up as source directory.

 # HEROKU
 Place procfile beneath src root - specific instructions to heroku.
 Edit the pre-populated file supplied.

 # GIT
 ## GITIGNORES
 Create gitignore directly beneath src root.
  Use the intellij default and then tailor to, among other things, ignore the venv.
  This will keep the github sync as small as possible.
  (Place other gitignores under subdirectories as required.)